-Your Union is organizing for safer, fairer workplaces in light of the COVID-19 health crisis, particularly in order to protect precarious workers who have been disproportionately impacted.
-Connect with us and tell us about your workplace, get up to speed on on-campus advocacy in light of recent developments in public health and University policy, and empower yourself to stand up for your rights to healthier working conditions and take collective action.
+Your Union is organizing for safer, fairer campuses in the midst of the COVID-19 health crisis, in order to protect precarious workers who have been disproportionately impacted.
+Consult this page to read about on-campus advocacy in light of recent developments in public health and University policy, and learn how to take action if your rights have been violated.

 CONTACT YOUR UNION